Maciej1407/ChemotaxA/README.md

 ## Contact

-For questions or suggestions, please create an issue or reach out at [dmcbmkm@ucl.ac.uk).
+For questions or suggestions, please create an issue or reach out at (dmcbmkm@ucl.ac.uk).

 # PyChemoTax: Function Descriptions

-This document provides a detailed description of the key functions used in the PyChemoTax framework.
+This document provides a description of the key functions used in the PyChemoTax framework.
 Each function plays a vital role in enabling the simulation of chemotaxis-driven cellular dynamics and reinforcement learning.

 ## Core Functions